entropy-flux/TorchSystem/README.md

         session.commit() # Will trigger the Saved event
 ```

-In the future I will see if I can add a dependency injection mecanism like the one in the `fastapi` library to the torchsystem.
+In the future I will see if I can add a dependency injection mecanism like the one in the `fastapi` library to the torchsystem, to inject dependencies and override them in the messagebus.

 And that's it, you have a complete training system using DDD and EDA principles.
 You can define your own aggregates, commands, events, repositories, and handlers to create a complex training system that can be easily maintained and extended.
 There are event more stuff you can do with the torchsystem.